 When you add an expense or an income to Toshl, you can choose to which account should this entry go.
 Expenses will be deducted from your balance, incomes will of course be added.
 Balances on accounts are “all time” meaning that they will always show the current balance, no matter which time span you have chosen to display.

-– When you need to pay your credit card bill, add this as a transaction from your bank account to your credit card account.
+– When you need to pay your credit card bill, add this as a transfer from your bank account to your credit card account.
 Most likely the credit card balance should be 0 just after you’ve paid.

 2. Check your categories and tags